-If you financed your auto loan directly with a bank, credit union, or other lender (not through the dealer), that entity is your lender.
-If you got your financing through the dealer, or your lender transfers servicing rights to a third party, you can generally expect that you will receive a welcome letter from your lender or servicer giving you information about your loan.
+If you financed your loan through a bank or credit union, that is your lender.
+If you got financing through a dealer, you should receive a welcome letter from your lender or servicer with information on your loan.

 - Who your lender or servicer is

 - Where to send your payments

 - What counts as an “on time” payment (usually when the lender receives it, not when you mail it) and whether there is a grace period